ManticoreGamesInc/platform-documentation/src/references/custom_materials.md

 ## Materials and Scripts

-With the introduction of the Materials API and [MaterialSlot](../api/materialslot.md)s, creators have the ability to edit and switch the material of a [StaticMesh](../api/staticmesh.md) or [AnimatedMesh](../api/animatedmesh.md) at runtime with scripts.
+With the introduction of the Materials API and [MaterialSlot](../api/materialslot.md), creators have the ability to edit and switch the material of a [StaticMesh](../api/staticmesh.md) or [AnimatedMesh](../api/animatedmesh.md) at runtime, and get / set properties of the material with scripts.

 ### Get the Material Slots